-You probably think the days of traditional managed services are numbered.
-And you’d be right.
+You probably think the days of traditional Managed Service Providers are numbered - and you’d be right.

-But that doesn’t mean that MSPs are on their way out.
-In fact, a completely new breed of managed services is emerging and the industry will continue to grow at 11.5 percent year on year until 2021, according to BCC research.
+But that doesn’t mean that Managed Service Providers are on their way out.
+In fact, a completely new breed of Managed Service Provider is emerging - the Cloud Managed Service Provider (Cloud MSP) - and this component of the Cloud IT industry will continue to grow at 11.5 percent year-on-year until 2021 according to BCC research.

 So, what’s driving this impressive growth?

-In the past, there were two main categories of IT services: the Managed Service Providers (MSPs) and the System Integrators (SIs).
+In the past, there were two main categories of IT services: System Integrators (SIs) and Managed Service Providers (MSPs).
 The SIs would design, build and deploy IT solutions and then hand over the keys to the MSPs, who would manage and operate these solutions on behalf of your business.
 Each would blame the other for IT systems that underperformed and rarely delivered promised business outcomes.
+It was an approach that often delivered little in terms of business outcomes.

 But in the age of the hyperscale cloud, managed services are evolving.
-Today’s Cloud Solution Providers offer ‘complete’ IT solutions, enabling their customers to consume the functionality they need on-demand.
-These services include:
+Today’s Cloud Solution Providers, some of which are Cloud MSPs, offer ‘complete’ IT solutions, enabling their customers to consume the functionality they need on-demand.
+They provide complete, end-to-end services that include:

 - High-touch support